algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 }
 ```

-This improves the performance by another ~40%:
+This improves the benchmark performance, but only by ~40%:

 ![](../img/mm-kernel-barplot.svg)

-The speedup is much better (2-3x) on smaller arrays, indicating that there is still a bandwidth problem:
+The speedup is much higher (2-3x) on smaller arrays, indicating that there is still a bandwidth problem:

 ![](../img/mm-kernel-plot.svg)

-If you've read the section on [cache-oblivious algorithms](/hpc/external-memory/oblivious/), you know that one universal solution to these types of things is to split matrices in four parts, do eight recursive block matrix multiplications until the matrix fits into cache, and carefully combine the results together.
-We will follow a different, simpler approach.
+Now, if you've read the section on [cache-oblivious algorithms](/hpc/external-memory/oblivious/), you know that one universal solution to these types of things is to split all matrices into four parts, perform eight recursive block matrix multiplications, and carefully combine the results together.
+This solution is okay in practice, but there is some [overhead to recursion](/hpc/architecture/functions/), and it also doesn't allow us to fine-tune the algorithm, so instead, we will follow a different, simpler approach.

 ## Blocking